martinctc/surveytoolbox/README.md

 ---

 This package is currently still under development, so it does come with a health advice: if you do wish to use them - have a check and run through the examples before assimilating them into your analysis.

+Note: Previously named 'surveytools', but now renamed to 'surveytoolbox' avoid confusion with another similar package of the same name (8th March 2019).